swiftlang/swift-evolution/proposals/0525-rawspan-safe-loading-api.md

   /// Appends to the span as raw bytes.
   ///
   /// Inside the closure, initialize elements by appending to `rawSpan`.
-  /// If the available memory in `self` is less than `n`, this
+  /// If the available storage in `self` is less than `n` elements,
-  /// function will trap before calling the closure.
+  /// this function will trap before calling the closure.
   /// After the closure returns, the number of bytes initialized
   /// determines the number of `Element` instances added to `self`.
   ///